Skip to content

 Iliacus Muscle - What It Is And How To Release It

-The Iliacus muscle is a powerful hip flexor and a huge contributor to low back pain in modern age.
-The Iliacus muscle gets chronically tight when sitting in chairs, something we all frequently do in today's world.
+The Iliacus muscle is a strong hip flexor and a huge contributor to lower back pain when tight.
+Iliacus can get chronically tight when sitting, something we all do in excess in today's world.
+This tightness often expresses as pain and stiffness in the lower back and hips.

 Iliacus Muscle